sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/3500 - match-arrays.md

 **Notes**

-Sensible searches for anchor candidates in sequence, and rules out overlapping match arrays.
+In a reverse match array, Sensible searches for anchor candidates in sequence, and rules out overlapping match arrays.
 The following image illustrates this behavior for the example config:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/reverse_2.png)